-The Institute's two lawyers average approximately 10 hours per week via in person, phone and email consultation in in which they render technical advice and assistance to prosecutors in the uniquely specialized legal field of prosecution.
-Assuming the conservative, hourly legal rate assigned to special prosecutions of \$150.00 the counties have saved somewhere on the order of another \$78,000.00.
+The Institute's two lawyers average approximately 10 to 12 hours per week via in person, phone and email consultation in in which they render technical advice and assistance to prosecutors in the uniquely specialized legal field of prosecution.
+Assuming the conservative, hourly legal rate assigned to special prosecutions of \$150.00 the counties have saved an estimated minimum of another \$78,000.00.